sisoe24/nukeserversocket/README.md

 - Connect more than one client to the same Nuke instance.
 - Receive/Send nodes from another Nuke instance in your local network.
 - WebSocket-ready for browser-based text editors.
+  > Note: WebSocket connection currently does not work for Nuke 14.

 ## 1.2.
 Client applications